Arrest of a U.S. Citizen

-Under Article 36(1) b of the Vienna Convention on Consular Relations, the countries of Aruba or the Netherlands Antilles must, at the person’s request, notify the consular representative of his/her country of nationality immediately after the arrest takes place.
+Under Article 36(1) b of the Vienna Convention on Consular Relations, the islands of Aruba, Curacao, Sint Maarten, Bonaire, Saba, or Sint Eustatius must, at the person’s request, notify the consular representative of his/her country of nationality immediately after the arrest takes place.
 The court, the state prosecutor, or the penal institution will make the notification.
 In addition, the diplomatic representative of the person’s country can, if he/she agrees, also be notified of the reasons for the arrest.

-Anyone who breaks the law in Aruba or the Netherlands Antilles is subject to prosecution under that country's legal system.
+Anyone who breaks the law in Aruba, Bonaire, Curacao, Sint Maarten, Saba, or Sint Eustatius is subject to prosecution under that country's legal system.
 If a person is convicted and sentenced to imprisonment by a local court, this sentence will be served in a local prison.

-Aruba's and the Netherlands Antilles' authority to try foreigners as well as its own citizens is based upon the principle of sovereignty, which is the right of a nation to make and enforce its own laws within its own boundaries.
+Aruba's, Curacao's, and Sint Maarten's authority to try foreigners as well as its own citizens is based upon the principle of sovereignty, which is the right of a nation to make and enforce its own laws within its own boundaries.
 The local legal systems provides many safeguards to ensure that the investigations and possible trials are conducted fairly.

 The Consulate's Role

-A U.S. passport does not entitle the bearer to any special privileges or preferential treatment in Aruba or the Netherlands Antilles.
+A U.S. passport does not entitle the bearer to any special privileges or preferential treatment in Aruba, Bonaire, Curacao, Sint Maarten, Saba, or Sint Eustatius.
 In spite of what you may have heard to the contrary, neither the United States Government nor its representative to the Dutch Caribbean--the American Consular Officer--can get anybody out of prison.
 Nevertheless, neither arrest nor conviction deprives a United States citizen of the Consulate's best efforts in protecting the citizen's legal and human rights.